cihuuy/nest-web/README.md

 python3 nest.py
 # or
 ./nest.py
-# if you have the symbolic link as discussed above, you can call the program from anywhere. simply just run:
+# if you have the symbolic link as discussed above, you can call the program from anywhere. run:
 nest.py
 ```
 ## ⚠️ To-Do